 25. Bill and Kayla from The Wandering RV

 Hey, that’s us! 🙂

-We couldn’t talk about RV living without giving our own two cents.
+We couldn’t talk about RV living and the mobile lifestyle without giving our own two cents.

 You can read our full story here, but in a nutshell, we decided to full-time RV for two major reasons: